 The Planning Department consists of and completes four main work programs:

-1. Comprehensive Planning - this is the administration of the 2017 Comprehensive Plan which includes various forms of long-range planning, such as Development Application reviews,
+2. Comprehensive Planning - this is the administration of the 2017 Comprehensive Plan which includes various forms of long-range planning, including review and recommendation on Voluntary Annexation petitions and requests to change zoning districts (Map amendments aka Rezonings).

-2. Current Planning - this is the management and review of Land Development Applications also known as land entitlements.
-These includes annexation petitions, Rezoning requests, and subdivision plat and infrastructure submittals.
+3. Current Planning - this is the management and review of Land Development Applications also known as land entitlements.
+These includes Annexation petitions, Rezoning requests, Variance or Special Use Permit requests, subdivision plat and infrastructure plans, and site development plans.

-3. Permitting - this is the Administrative management, review, and issuance of various types of Permits and Certificates of Occupancy.
+4. Permitting - this is the Administrative management, review, and issuance of various types of Permits and Certificates of Occupancy, in partnership with Wake County Permitting staff in many instances.